Uncertainty-Aware 3D Object Detection for Autonomous Driving (Transformer-Based)

 Beschreibung

-• Review and analyze the leading transformer-based 3D object detectors
+• Survey the field: Review and compare leading transformer-based 3D object detectors.

-• Implement and evaluate epistemic and aleatoric uncertainty estimation.
-You will transfer the uncertainty estimation techniques from our existing networks to a selected transformer architecture.
+• Build & evaluate: Implement epistemic and aleatoric uncertainty estimation by transferring our existing techniques to a selected transformer architecture.

 Voraussetzungen